ASaiM/documentation/for-devs/technological_choices/framework/configuration_file.rst

 Configuration file
 ##################

 A generated pipeline and its description (tools and parameters) is saved in a configuration file in JSON format.
-This format allow an hierarchy similar to the one found in code architecture or in the documentation.
+This format allows a hierarchy similar to the one found in code architecture or in the documentation.

-A `generator of configuration file <http://g2im.u-clermont1.fr/asaim/>`_ helps the construction of this file.
+A `configuration file generator <http://g2im.u-clermont1.fr/asaim/>`_ helps the construction of such a file.

 Then, a configuration file (save in ``config_file.json`` file) is constructed given the following scheme: